SriAR/sriar.github.io/_pages/about.md

 * [vimrc](https://github.com/SriAR/dotfiles/blob/master/vim/vimrc) - with comments.
 * [zinc](https://github.com/SriAR/dotfiles/blob/master/bin/zinc) - a custom file syncer using rsync.
 I use my university-provided computer space as cloud space for my academic PDFs, and use **zinc** to keep them synced between my laptop, phone, iPad and the computer lab at CMI.
-* I also have some tex snippets from [this amazing blog post](https://castel.dev/post/lecture-notes-1) adapted to my use case, which I will add to my dotfiles when I get the time to.
+* I also have some tex snippets from [this amazing blog post](https://castel.dev/post/lecture-notes-1) adapted to my use case.

-Dota2
+DotA2
 ======

-I have spent a small portion of my life playing Dota2, and a smaller portion of it watching the game.
+I have spent a small portion of my life playing DotA2, and a smaller portion of it watching the game.
 I have nothing more to say about it, but it just felt weird not having a section in my homepage not dedicated to this game.
 If you'd like an introduction to the game, look no further than Purge's [Welcome to Dota, you suck](https://purgegamers.true.io/g/dota-2-guide/#welcome-to-dota-you-suck).
-In my unbounded queue of things I would like to do resides the wish to write CS articles with similar titles.
+In my unbounded queue of things I would like to do also resides the wish to write CS articles with similar titles.